Doli Incapax and the age of criminal responsibility in Victoria

 Sentencing Principles in the Children’s Court

-Section 360 of the CYFA outlines a range of dispositions available to the Children’s Court, including undertakings, good behavior bonds, fines, probation, and youth supervision orders.
+Section 360 of the CYFA outlines a range of dispositions available to the Children’s Court, including undertakings, good behaviour bonds, fines, probation, and youth supervision orders.
 Notably, imprisonment is not an option under the CYFA, underscoring the emphasis on rehabilitation over punitive measures.
 When determining the appropriate sentence, the Court considers various factors outlined in section 362 of the CYFA, including preserving family relationships, minimizing stigma, and fostering education and employment opportunities for the child.

 Conclusion